 8. Additional Cloud Terms.
 The terms set forth in this Section 8 – Additional Cloud Terms apply in the event Customer purchases any cloud hosted software Products under this MVA, including a Cloud Hosted Evidence Management System.

 8.1.
 Data Storage.
 Motorola will determine, in its sole discretion, the location of the stored content for cloud hosted software Products.
 All data, replications, and backups will be stored at a location in the United States for Customers in the United States.

 8.2.
 Data Retrieval.
 Cloud hosted software Products will leverage different types of storage to optimize software, as determined in Motorola’s sole discretion.
 For multimedia data, such as videos, pictures, audio files, Motorola will, in its sole discretion, determine the type of storage medium used to store the content.
 The type of storage and medium selected by Motorola will determine the data retrieval speed.
 Access to content in archival storage may take up to twenty-four (24) hours to be viewable.

 8.3.
 Availability.
-Motorola will make reasonable efforts to provide monthly availability of 99.9% for cloud hosted software Products with the exception of maintenance windows.
+Unless otherwise specified in the Ordering Documents, Motorola will make reasonable efforts to provide monthly availability of 99.9% for cloud hosted software Products with the exception of maintenance windows.
 There are many factors beyond Motorola’s control that may impact Motorola’s ability to achieve this goal.

 8.4.
 Maintenance.
 Scheduled maintenance of cloud hosted software Products will be performed periodically.
 Motorola will make commercially reasonable efforts to notify customers one (1) week in advance of any such maintenance.
 Unscheduled and emergency maintenance may be required from time to time.
 Motorola will make commercially reasonable efforts to notify customers of any unscheduled or emergency maintenance twenty-four (24) hours in advance.